webaverse/wsrtc/README.md

 ## server

-Uses a start topology to track current state and forward updates to other clients.
+Uses a star topology to track current state and forward updates to other clients.